-Invoice fraud detection: What is invoice fraud and how can you spot it?
+Invoice fraud detection: What is it and how can you spot it?

 In a time where organisations are transitioning to more digital processes, online data management and cloud-based solutions, the risk of fraud is greater than ever.
 UK Finance reports that over £1.2 billion was stolen from companies by criminals through fraud in 2022, with £49.5 million through invoice and mandate fraud alone.
 The report also highlights that 78% of company fraud cases in 2022 originated from online sources.